manya07/manya07/README.md

 ### ✍️ About Me:
   - 😄 My name is Manya Kalra and I am from Chandigarh, India.
-  - 👨🏻‍💻  I’m Cyber Security, Cloud Computing and DevOps enthusiast.
+  - 👨🏻‍💻  I’m a Cyber Security, Cloud Computing and DevOps enthusiast.
   - 🗣️ Ask me for suggestions on how to stay secure on the internet.
   - ⚡ Fun fact: I love networking (literally).